smrchy/redis-tagging/README.md

 - 50 concerts that are `rock` and in a `stadium` (limit=50, tags=["rock", "stadium"]) and the total amount.
 - The top 20 tags used and the amount of items tagged with each.

 Those queries together with the maintenance of tables and indexes can be a pain with SQL.
-Enter Redis and its fast in-memory set opererations.
+Enter Redis and its fast in-memory set operations.

 ### Fast and efficient tagging